-We adjusted the over-recovery amounts (described above) for:
+We adjusted the over-recovery amounts (Table 4) for:

-- energy losses (to determine the SRES liabilities based on energy acquired), by applying the relevant transmission and distribution loss factors adopted in the 2021-22 determination - the time value of money (to restore the real value of the over-recovered amounts), by applying a nominal weighted-average cost of capital of 7.22 per cent

-&lt;sup>26 Based on our latest internal analysis. • the variable retail cost allocators and standing offer adjustment (consistent with the manner in which these allowances were applied as part of the 2021-22 determination).
+- energy losses (to determine the SRES liabilities based on energy acquired), by applying the relevant transmission and distribution loss factors adopted in the 2021-22 determination - the time value of money (to restore the real value of the over-recovered amounts), by applying a nominal weighted-average cost of capital of 7.22 per cent42 - the variable retail cost allocators and standing offer adjustment (consistent with the manner in which these allowances were applied as part of the 2021-22 determination).

-Once adjusted, the resulting pass-through amount is included in the draft notified prices (see Table 3).
+Once adjusted, the resulting pass-through amount was included in the notified prices (see Table 5).